vcanus/vcanus.github.io/_pages/introduction.md

 ```
  - World best company in intelligent manufacturing field.
  - Specialty in data analysis of time-series, images, and 3D data.
- - Success in various business with intelligent specialty.
+ - Success in various business with specialty.
 ```

 ## Actions